Pfcpi/Majlis/whatisLeft.md

 ## Commission page

-- add functionnality to renouveler commission button.
-- fetch for ajouter, modifier et supprimer les membres.
-- table to fill all the available width.
-- change the color of the search icon (not visible)
+- not updating when deleting a member.

 ## AjouterPv page

-- Add Creer conseil button :
+- Add Creer conseil button:

   - Displays a form with the date of the cd and all the present members.
   - when the user assigns the date, it gives him the list of the commission that was present and the he can choose which members where present